composer/composer/doc/03-cli.md

 * **--only-name (-N):** Search only in name.
 * **--type (-t):** Search for a specific package type.
 * **--format (-f):** Lets you pick between text (default) or json output format.
+  Note that in the json, only the name and description keys are guaranteed to be present.
+The rest (`url`, `repository`, `downloads` and `favers`) are available for Packagist.org search results and other repositories may return more or less data.

 ## show